ClonyPDF home

 Philippines Passport Photo Requirements

-BackgroundPlain white, no shadows or patterns (current ePassport standard — see note below)
+BackgroundPlain white, no shadows or patterns — see background colour rules and the note below

 File FormatJPEG for digital upload; matte or glossy print for physical copies

-Glasses RulesNot permitted — prescription glasses, sunglasses, and tinted lenses must be removed
+Glasses RulesNot permitted — prescription glasses, sunglasses, and tinted lenses must be removed.
+Clear contacts are fine; coloured contacts are not.
+See glasses rules

-Expression RulesNeutral expression, mouth closed, both eyes open, both eyebrows visible; a slight closed-mouth smile is generally tolerated
+Expression RulesNeutral expression, mouth closed, both eyes open, both eyebrows visible; a slight closed-mouth smile is generally tolerated.
+See smile rules

 Photo AgeTaken within the last 6 months and reflecting current appearance

-Digital Submission RulesNot required for in-country DFA applications — see the DFA overview section below
+Digital Submission RulesNot required for in-country DFA applications — see the DFA process section below

 A note on background color: Plain white is the standard most current guidance points to for Philippine ePassport-era photos.
 Older references — including some printed guides and photo studios — still specify a light or royal blue background, which applied to earlier passport formats.
 If a specific form, studio, or consular post tells you to use blue, follow that instruction for that particular document.
 When in doubt, white is the safer default for a standalone passport-style photo.

-The DFA Process: Why You Often Don't Submit Your Own Photo
+The DFA Process: When You Do and Don't Submit Your Own Photo

 This is the part most generic passport-photo guides skip, and it matters more for the Philippines than for almost any other country on this site.
 For new passport applications and renewals processed at a DFA office inside the Philippines, you generally do not bring a printed photo at all.
 Your photo is captured digitally on-site by DFA data encoders during your appointment, as part of biometric enrollment alongside your fingerprints and signature.